schollz/schollz.github.io.old/content/post/2015-07-30-how-to-stop-cataracts.md

 ---
-title: How can cataracts be stopped?
+title: A possible cure for cataracts
 tags: [science]
 date: 2015-07-30
 description: Researchers know that people that are born with cataracts due to mutations in crystallin proteins.
 Now, researchers find another cause and cure!